Quick Start

 If you would like to report an issue or a bug, you can do this directly at the Service Desk : https://service-desk.monkeytronics.co.nz

-Lastly, if your still stuck, just get in touch!
+Lastly, if you're still stuck, just get in touch!
 You can email us at support@monkeytronics.co.nz.
 We'd be happy to support you over email, phone or video call.